Proof of Age

 Teams consisting of one in-state player and one out-of-state player will be considered a non-resident doubles team.

-Rosters are limited to 10 for basketball and 22 for softball.
+Rosters are limited to 10 for Basketball and 10 for 5 vs 5 vs 5 Softball.
 Please see your specific sport for the residence definition.
-Age divisions for all team competition is determined by the age of the youngest team player as of December 31, 2020.
+Age divisions for all team competition is determined by the age of the youngest team player as of December 31, 2021.

 Out of State Residents